LDMX-Software/ldmx-sw/.github/actions/ldmx/README.md

 ## Inputs

 - `run` : **required**
-  - String containing the inputs to the container.
-This includes the location to run the command int he container, the command, and the command's arguments.
+  - String containing the command to run inside the container.
-  - For example: `ldmx-sw/build cmake ..`
+  - For example: `cmake ..`
 - `working_dir` : **required**
   - The directory to run inside of when in the container.
 Must be relative to the ldmx base directory.
   - Default: `.` (i.e. no change, run inside the base directory)